GitTrack/Documentation

 2

-Set Content type = application/json and choose "Send me everything".
+In GitHub go to Settings → Webhooks → Add webhook.
+Set Content type to application/json and choose "Send me everything".

 3